kriszyp/dbind/README.md

 validated forms.
 The validation layer is distinct from the UI layer, and they can easily be wired together for responsive validated forms and UIs.

+## Transformations

+We can also bind to functions to create a transformation for our binding.
+The function will be called with a value to convert, allowing us to continuously apply transformation to a source object.
+For example, we could create a functional transformation:

+	function double(x){
+		return x * 2;
+	}
+	var doubledValue = bind(double).to(sourceValue);

+Now doubledValue will contain the value equal to twice the value of sourceValue.
+This will remain true even as sourceValue varies in the future, doubleValue will continually stay in sync.

+We can also bind a transformation function to multiple source objects:

+	function multiply(x, y){
+		return x * y;
+	}
+	var productValue = bind(double).to([sourceValueA, sourceValueB]);

+# dbind Interfaces

+dbind relies on several interfaces for connecting components.
+You can interact with these objects using the following API, or you can create your own implementations of the APIs.
+The bind() function returns bindable objects.
+Bindable objects have the follow method:

+* to(source) - This binds this object to the provided source object.
+Any changes in the source object will be propagated to the bindable target object.
+We speak of changes coming from the source object as traveling *up* to the target.
+The target component may be UI component that can support editing, sending requested changes from the user *down* to the source.

+* is(value) - This is called to change the value of the target object from a downstream source.

+The source object should be a reactive object.
+The bind() function generally returns objects that are also reactive.
+A reactive object represents a value that may change over time.
+The reactive object has a value at any given point in time, and may change to different values over time.
+It has the following methods:

+* then(callback) - This is called to get the value of the source object, both now and in the future.
+A function should be provided, and will be called with the current value of the source object, and called again each time it changes in the future.
+It is worth noting that a source object that is constant (value doesn't change) is the same as a promise, and can be provided to consumers that expect a promise.

+* put(value) - This is called to change the value of the source object from an upstream target component.
+This may be rejected.
+This method may be omitted if the source object can't be modified by upstream components.

+Source objects may also be mappable; they can have properties.
+This is provided through the following methods:

+* get(property) - Returns a reactive object for the given property

+* get(property, callback) - Shorthand for get(property).then(callback).

+* set(property, value) - Shorthand for get(property).put(value).

 # Composition of Binding-Driven Components

 TODO